 - Read reviews

 - Some hostels offer mixed rooms.
-Make sure to choose a right hostel with a right room for you to feel comfortable.
+Make sure to choose the right hostel with the right room for you to feel comfortable.

 - Protect your valuables.